 - A great fall soup that will warm you up on those cold fall days.

-How to make this simple roasted butternut squash soup
+How to make homemade butternut squash soup

-For a sweeter soup, add in more sweet potato, you may need a little bit more vegetable stock since adding more sweet potato will also thicken the soup a bit.
+For a sweeter soup, add in more sweet potato, you may need a little bit more vegetable stock since adding more sweet potato will also thicken the soup a bit

 - Use full-fat coconut milk to add a creamy finish to the soup.
 Heavy cream also works but would no longer make the soup suitable for vegans.